Sec-ant/matches-hotkeys/README.md

-# parse-hotkeys
+# matches-hotkeys

-A clean and efficient hotkey parsing library that makes keyboard shortcuts simple to work with.
+A clean and efficient hotkey matching library that makes keyboard shortcuts simple to work with.
 Built for accuracy (W3C standards), clarity (straightforward results), and developer-friendly features (aliases, cross-platform `mod` key, flexible matching rules).

-This library focuses on doing one thing well: parsing user-defined shortcut specifications and matching them against `KeyboardEvent` objects.
+This library focuses on doing one thing well: matching user-defined shortcut specifications against `KeyboardEvent` objects.
 It doesn't try to handle event listeners, global registries, or conflict resolution – you can combine those features yourself.

 ## Why choose this hotkey library?